bharatpatel7/Check-Wallet/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed the latest version of Node.js.

-Certainly!
-Here's an updated section of your README to include instructions for setting up Node.js and running the app locally:

 ```markdown
 ## Prerequisites
 Before you begin, ensure you have met the following requirements: